 Peripheral Vascular Disease (PVD)

-The most common cause of PVD is the buildup of a fatty material inside your arteries known as plaque.
+The most common cause of PVD is plaque buildup of fatty material inside your arteries.
 This condition is known as atherosclerosis.
 It increases the risk of a small amount of plaque breaking off the wall of a blood vessel and becoming lodged in a smaller artery.
 Blocking blood flow to your limbs may cause acute limb ischemia.

 Other common causes of PVD include:

-- Blood clots that from inside of blood vessels.
+- Blood clots that come from inside of blood vessels.

 - Injuries to blood vessels.